Shbu/Tapas-iRODS/README.md

 New Requirements - Received on 09/25/2014 - completed on 10/16/2014
 ----------------------------------------
-1. Implement "Custom Nagivation" feature to the navigation menu bar.
-Meaning, user should be able to navigate to any directory structure just by giving path (Ex: <zone>/home/<accountName>/<folders>).
+1. Implement "Custom Nagivation" feature under navigation menu bar.
+In this implementation, user should be given provision to to navigate to any directory structure if he is willing to give path (Ex: <zone>/home/<accountName>/<folders>).
 This involves recursive directory looping and Lazy Loading mechanism.
 2. User should be given provision to cancel transactions.